-This 3 Ingredient Asian Slaw Recipe makes a great side dish.
-You’ll love all the different flavors and textures going on.
+This 3 Ingredient Asian Coleslaw Recipe makes a great side dish.
+You'll love all the different flavors and textures going on.
 It can be served as a side to an Asian inspired meal or with chicken as a meal.
-You won’t believe how easy it is to make and the taste can't be beat!
+You won't believe how easy it is to make and the taste can't be beat!

 I am all about easy meal solutions, and this Asian Slaw could not be easier.
 You only need three ingredients to make a yummy side salad that everyone will gobble up.
 Yup, you read right!
-All you need is tri-color cole slaw mix, peanuts and Asian dressing.
+All you need is tri-color cole slaw mix with cabbage and carrots, peanuts and Asian dressing.

 How to Make Asian Slaw

-Place cole slaw mix into a large mixing bowl.
-Pour an entire 16 oz bottle of Asian dressing into the bowl with the slaw mix.
+Place cole slaw mix into a large bowl.
+Shake the dressing then pour the entire 16 oz bottle of Asian dressing into the bowl with the slaw mix.